 Graduates of the UCSB go into the financial services industry, the environmental consulting industry, and software as a service (SAAS) development, not to mention a variety of other lines of work.
 The most popular field is the software development industry.
 Those with a degree from the UCSB make an average of $71K.

 The biggest paychecks among UCSB alumni are earned by Electrical Engineers — these former students make a median salary of $118K per year.
-The next biggest paychecks go to Biotechnology Senior Research Scientists ($93K) and Mechanical Engineers (around $89K).
-Sitting at the bottom of the pay scale are Senior Financial Analysts who make an average of $68K.
+The next biggest paychecks go to Biotechnology Senior Research Scientists (around $93K) and Mechanical Engineers ($89K).
+Senior Financial Analysts face rather mediocre compensation — average salaries are actually the lowest at $68K.

-A Doctorate (PhD), Computer Science (CS) leads to the highest pay for UCSB grads (around $126K on average per year).
+A Doctorate (PhD), Computer Science (CS) leads to the highest pay for UCSB grads ($126K on average per year).
 A B.A. in Political Science (PolySci) offers the lowest median annual financial reward (about $40K).

 Benefits and Perks

-Just two-fifths of alumni enjoy paid vacation and merely one-third of alumni get paid sick time.
-Health insurance benefits extend to most graduates, and a strong majority of grads sign up for dental plans.
-A large number of respondents set up a 401(k) to save for retirement.
-Graduates of University of California are also recipients of a casual working environment, a company-subsidized cell phone, life insurance, and free drinks.
+Only about one-third of alumni enjoy paid vacation and one-third of alumni receive sick leave.
+Most grads have medical plans, and a strong majority of survey participants have dental insurance.
+In an effort to save up for the years ahead, most graduates contribute to a 401(k).
+University of California alumni are also on the receiving end of a casual working environment, a company-subsidized cell phone, life insurance, and stock options.

-Among alumni of similar schools, University of California grads (who make an average of $73K) earn salaries most similar to UCSB alumni.
+University of California grads report the most similar salaries to UCSB alums, earning $73K on average.
 Other schools similar to UCSB include the University of California-Riverside, the University of California-Irvine, and the University of California-San Diego.